Franklin & Marshall Diplomats football

 The Franklin & Marshall Diplomats football program represents Franklin & Marshall College in college football at the NCAA Division III level.
 The Diplomats have competed as members of the Centennial Conference since 1983 and play their home games at Shadek Stadium in Lancaster, Pennsylvania.
-John Troxell has served as the team's head coach since 2006.
+Michael Phelan has served as the team's head coach since 2025.

-Franklin & Marshall first formed a football team in 1887 and began playing other colleges in 1889.
-From 1889 to 1895, they were coached by team captains.
-Alfred E. Bull was hired in 1896 as Franklin & Marshall first professional coach.
+Franklin & Marshall football began in 1886 and played its first game on October 18, 1887.
+From 1889 to 1895, the program was coached by team captains.
+Alfred E. Bull was hired in 1896 as Franklin & Marshall's first professional coach.
+Originally known as the Nevonians, the program acquired the Diplomat nickname after a well-received game played against Fordham University in 1935.